GreenTreeGaming/puzzlemastermind/README.md

-# SarvaWordleSolver
+# Puzzle Mastermind

-SarvaWordleSolver is a Next.js 16 app that bundles a set of puzzle solvers and game strategy tools behind a single interface.
+Puzzle Mastermind is a Next.js 16 app that bundles a set of puzzle solvers and game strategy tools behind a single interface.
 It began as a Wordle helper, but the codebase now includes solvers for geography, word games, math puzzles, and strategy engines for board and card games.

 The project uses: